aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 Certainly the CIF scale can be used in the same way as CI, but I would like to know more about this choice.

 I found some insight into these scale selections while perusing Pickett Slide Rule catalogs on the International Slide Rule Museum.
-The 1954 [Pickett All-Metal Slide Rules Catalog 164-A](https://sliderulemuseum.com/Manuals/Pickett_Catalog_1954.pdf) includes not only the Model 520 and 700 “U.S.A.F.
+The 1954 Pickett All-Metal Slide Rules Catalog 164-A [^20] includes not only the Model 520 and 700 “U.S.A.F.
 AERIAL PHOTO SLIDE RULES”, but also a Model 706-S.

 The Model 706-S is a rule with the same scale set as the “rear” of the Model 700, and the other side is blank.
 The 164-A catalog calls the scale set a “_complete_ Trig Scale arrangement all on one side of the rule - available only on Pickett Pocket Rules”.